 What is The Sedona Conference?

-The Sedona Conference (TSC) is a non-partisan, non-profit charitable 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation and intellectual property rights.
+The Sedona Conference (TSC) is a nonpartisan, nonprofit charitable 501(c)(3) research and educational institute dedicated to the advanced study of law and policy in the areas of antitrust law, complex litigation, intellectual property rights, and data security and privacy law.
 Its mission is to move the law forward in a reasoned and just way.
-TSC is supported by registrations, meeting fees, sponsorships and other donations.
-TSC is a Minnesota non-profit corporation with its principal place of business in Phoenix, AZ.
+TSC is supported by registrations, meeting fees, sponsorships, and other donations.
+TSC is a Minnesota nonprofit corporation with its principal place of business in Phoenix, AZ.